harveyt/moysetutoring/content/post/Naja82.md

 sometime ago.
 Lots of Roman numerals follow, but he's not curious enough to figure it out, plus he can Google it later (he doesn't).
 However, he is curious to know why King George got a statue just for visiting Scotland - you'd think he'd have to put in a little more effort to get his own memorial.
 Like climb Ben Nevis or row a boat over to Skye.
-Or sit for 14 years on his owner's grave.
+Or sit for 14 years by his owner's grave.
 Naja82 is definitely not impressed and carries on up the road without so much as a by-your-leave.
 Although, this line of thinking does make him wonder how Greyfriars Bobby is getting along.
 Poor dog must be very confused that no-one has been to visit him for the past couple of months.
 No wonder his